 School-Live!: While the zombies are disturbing and creepy monsters that have killed countless amounts of people, they are also compleatly mindless and have a tragic element to them nonetheless, so you can't really hate them.
 The same cannot be said for most of the Melee Fight Crew, with the exception of ShinouUhara.
 The group are a bunch of ruthless murderers who will do anything to survive, even if that means killing several of their own people by locking them outside with the zombies.
 They're also incredably hostile to outsiders and are implied to have murdered people just because they might be infected.
 Takahito and Ayaka are especially horrible.
 Takahito is the leader of the MFC and the one who plans out and decides their atrocities, and while he certainly acts like he has the team's best interests at heart, he ultimately only cares about himself and on top of everything else he's also a massive Hypocrite, as he tries to save himself when he's infected by first hiding his infection and then letting a massive swarm of zombies inside to kill everyone inside, including his own allies.
 Ayaka is a complete sociopath who views the zombie outbreak as a good thing and secretly hates everyone around her for not enjoying the death and chaos caused by the zombies, and she is very fond of sadistically taunting and murdering whoever she can.
 And Takashige is a complete brute of a thug who physically abused Hikako for not being able or willing to kill a zombie and also tried to murder Kurumi, a teenage girl, just because he found out that she's infected, despite her posing no threat to him.
 With this in mind, it is very satisfying to see Takahito slowly dying horribly due to the Airborne Virus and being unable to save himself while also going through a brutal Humiliation Conga that ends with him being brutally murdered by Ayaka, and Ayaka herself being stuck in the middle of the street with several zombies ganging up on her.

 Chazawa of Shirobako spends basically every moment of his appearances in season 2 making it more difficult for the main characters to produce the anime version of Third Aerial Girls' Squad, and it's eventually revealed that this is fully intentional on his part.
 Much of the second season is in fact spent trying to overcome his interference, and MusuAni very quickly cottons on, complaining about him and mocking him whenever he comes up.
 Fans reacted much the same towards him, and both In-Universe and out his Laser-Guided Karma payback in episode 23 was met with joy.
 Compare Tarou and Hiraoka, both of whom ended up holding MusAni due to incompetence and/or laziness, but ended up showing sympathetic/redeeming qualities in the end.

-Soul Eater: Medusa, a relentlessly cruel Manipulative Bitch who treats her own child like a test subject and initiates the plot with her wicked schemes.
+Soul Eater: Medusa is a relentlessly cruel Manipulative Bitch who treats her own child like a test subject and initiates the plot with her wicked schemes.
 Whether or not she's the Big Bad of the series is a matter of debate, but she's definitely The Heavy and continues to play a large role throughout.

 Strider Hiryu: Vice Director Matic manages to be a bit detestable before the reveal he was evil, it's implied he had a hand in the brainwashing of Hiryu's late sister Mariya, which got ten Strider trainees killed, forcing Hiryu to kill her himself, and also, while bad enough that he ordered Hiryu to kill his friend Cain who got captured by enemy forces, it's also implied he was the reason Cain was captured and brainwashed in the first place, all so that Hiryu can kill Faysus Clay as part of his plot to take over the ZAIN Project.
 In the manga, he also planned on using Hiryu and Cain as scapegoats in the attempted assassination of Kuramoto.